nrz/ylikuutio/README.md

 * Ronja Koistinen (support for building in a Podman container)

 ## Contact info
-(found bugs and suggestions are very welcome!)
+(found bugs are very welcome!)
+(at them moment I do not take code contributions)

 | variable       | value                                                         |
 |:-------------- |:------------------------------------------------------------- |